 Scott is also standing up for North Cornwall's essential industries - Fishing, Farming and Tourism - which are vital to its economy through creating jobs, revenue, produce and trade.

 Scott backed the UK leaving the EU and will stand up for North Cornwall's farmers and fisherman as negotiations take place.
 In short, Scott wants Cornwall's fisherman to regain their territorial waters so fishing communities can once again thrive, and for the Duchy's farmers to get greater support from the Government through more incentives and less bureaucracy.

-Scott is also a member of the House of Commons' Environmental Audit Committee, is Vice-Chairman of both the Local Democracy and WASPI (Women Against State Pension Inequality) All Party Parliamentary Groups (APPGs).
-He is also a member of APPGs for Rural Health & Social Care, Angling, Housing & Planning, the Visitor Economy, and FairFuel among others.
+During his time as MP, Scott has been a member of the House of Commons' Environmental Audit Committee, was the Vice-Chairman of both the Local Democracy and WASPI (Women Against State Pension Inequality) All Party Parliamentary Groups (APPGs), and was also a member of APPGs for Rural Health & Social Care, Angling, Housing & Planning, the Visitor Economy, and FairFuel among others.

-Scott also sits on the Government's Life Chances Group which is headed by the Work and Pensions Secretary to form policy around creating better life chances for people from deprived backgrounds.
+Scott also sat on the Government's Life Chances Group to form policy around creating better life chances for people from deprived backgrounds.